exercism/v3/languages/go/exercises/concept/constants/.docs/hints.md

 ## 2. Represent the number of days in a year

-- The constant should be given an explicit type used for whole numbers.
-The function should return the constant.
+- The function should return the constant.

 ## 3. Represent the months of the year